- Course type: Self-paced

 - Interpret behavioral management theory and studies such as the Hawthorne study

-- Illustrate the types of planning and its function in management.
+- Illustrate the types of planning and its function in organizations

-- Understand organizing as a function of management.
+- Understand organizing as a function of business management

 If this is your first foray into the field of management, we recommend starting with our introductory business course.
 A basic understanding of such topics as management functions, leadership styles and organizational structure could enhance your understanding of the management principles covered here.

-This course is divided into 17 chapters containing a total of 139 lessons, each of which features a short instructional video taught by an experienced educator.
+This course is divided into 16 chapters containing a total of 116 lessons, which feature short instructional videos taught by experienced educators.
 There are also lesson quizzes, chapter quizzes and a final CLEP Principles of Management practice test you can use to track your progress.
 Additionally, if you have a question about course content at any point during your studies, our subject experts are here to help.